Freezer Giving Off A Burning Smell? This Could Be Why

 2. Move your freezer so you can access the power cord.
 If it’s too heavy, please ask a friend for help.

 3. Remove the panel located on the lower rear of your appliance.
-You may need a screwdriver.
+You’ll need a screwdriver.

-4. Disconnect the power cord wire harness and remove the screws that are holding the grounding wire and the old power cord in place.
+4. Disconnect the power cord wire harness and remove the screws holding the grounding wire and the old power cord in place.

 5. Carefully pull out the old cord.